 PLANNING

+The context of the organization is the combination of those internal and external factors that affect an organization's approach to the way in which it provides products and services that are delivered to its customer.

+The organization shall determine external and internal issues that are relevant to its purpose and its strategic direction and that affect its ability to achieve the intended result(s) of its QMS.

+When planning for the QMS, the organization shall determine the risks and opportunities that need to be addressed to and plan actions to address these risks and opportunities.

 There are a number of internationally recognised QMS Standards.
 While the terminology used may differ, the basic principles are the same.
 The implementation of a QMS should generally be carried out by the organisation’s own staff.
 While advisors may be used to support and provide guidance on organisational aspects, ownership of the system by the organisation is fundamental to its success.
 Figure 1 is an example of a QMS.

 The first steps in developing a QMS include defining: